MediaMath/scala-json/tut/src/main/tut/README.md

 -----
 Compile time JSON marshalling of primitive values, case-classes, basic collections, and whatever you can imagine for [scala](https://github.com/scala/scala) and [scala-js](https://github.com/scala-js/scala-js).
-* Extensible Accessor API.
+* Extensible accessor API.
 Serialize any type you want.
-* Provide a usable JS-like DSL for intermediate JSON data.
+* Provides a usable JS-like DSL for intermediate JSON data.
 * Create implicit [accessors](./ACCESSORS.md) that chain to resolve Higher-Kind types (```Option[T]```).
 * Produce normal looking Scala structures from any existing JSON API.
 * Support [scala-js](https://github.com/scala-js/scala-js) so you can extend your models to the web.